 Whether you want to experience the city’s history or simply live in an area with a vibrant nightlife, Washington, DC has a bit of something for everyone.
 No matter how you feel about politics, one thing is certain: the DC area is a great place to live while building your career.

 Are you moving to Washington, DC?
-With convenient storage facilities throughout the area, Extra Space Storage will help your move go smoothly.
-Find a storage unit near you today!
+With convenient storage facilities in the DC metro area, Extra Space Storage will help your move go smoothly.
+Find a storage unit in DC today!